Topology-aware Serverless Function-Execution Scheduling: Topology-aware Serverless Scheduling

-First, we introduce the \newFrag{\textit{controller}}.
+Since the \texttt{default} block is the only possible ``backup'' tag used when all workers of a custom tag cannot execute a function (because they are all invalid), the followup value of the \texttt{default} tag is always set to \hlopt{fail}.

+Besides the above elements, to further detail topological constraints of function execution scheduling, we have the \newFrag{\textit{controller}}.
 This is an optional, block-level parameter that identifies which of the possible, available controllers in the current deployment we want to target to execute the scheduling policy of the current tag.
 Similarly to workers, we identify controllers with a label.

-A \textit{controller} clause can have topology\_tolerance as optional parameter.
-This additional parameter allows users to further refine how TAPP handles failures (of controllers).
-Indeed, when deploying controllers and workers, users can label them with the topological \emph{zone} they belong in\footnote{Zone labels of controllers and workers are not used in TAPP scripts, which only specify co-location constraints, i.e., requests to consider workers in the same zone of a given controller.
-Zone labels are used by the infrastructure to implement the TAPP constraints.}.
-Hence, when the designated controller is unavailable, TAPP can use this topological information to try to satisfy the scheduling request by forwarding it to some alternative controller.
+As mentioned above, a \textit{controller} clause can have topology\_tolerance as optional parameter.
+When deploying controllers and workers, users can label them with the topological \emph{zone} they belong in\footnote{Zone labels of controllers and workers are not used in \tapp scripts, which only specify co-location constraints, i.e., requests to consider workers in the same zone of a given controller.
+Zone labels are used by the infrastructure to implement the \tapp constraints.}.
+Hence, when the designated controller is unavailable, \tapp can use this topological information to try to satisfy the scheduling request by forwarding it to some alternative controller.

 The topology\_tolerance parameter specifies what workers an alternative controller can use.
 Specifically, \hlopt{all} is the default and most permissive option and imposes no restriction on the topology zone of workers; \hlopt{same} constrains the function to run on workers in the same zone of the faulty controller (e.g., for data locality); \hlopt{none} forbids the forward to other controllers.
+As an example, we could take advantage of the topology zones and rewrite the previous \tapp script from \cref{fig:APPscript} for the \verb+couchdb_query+ tag. e.g.,